-- Compatible with all DSM2 and DSMX transmitters with up to 10 R/C channels, both Micron model rail and aero model stick type transmitters. - 2.7V to 13V working voltage range. - 5 auxiliary outputs: 2 x 'F' which are normally open switches capable of passing up to 1A; and 3 x 'P' which are 0V/3.3V logic outputs capable of supplying up to 20mA each.
-P outputs may also be configured to drive servos. - Supports the Selecta feature for compatibility with multi-loco transmitters, MR601 must be rebound to change Selecta switch position. - 4 pre-installed configurations providing a usable set of receiver output to transmitter control mappings see Configurations (end of document). - Most pre-installed configurations provide auto-switched front and rear LED lights on P1 and P2 or F1 and F2 - The receiver on-board LED can be repeated to any non-servo output (this is called the LED2 function).
+- Compatible with all DSM2 and DSMX transmitters with up to 10 R/C channels, both Micron model rail and aero model stick type transmitters. - 2.7V to 13V working voltage range. - 5 auxiliary outputs: 2 x 'F' which are normally open switches capable of passing up to 0.5A; and 3 x 'P' which are 0V/3.3V logic outputs capable of supplying up to 20mA each.
+P outputs may also be configured to drive servos. - Supports the Selecta feature for compatibility with multi-loco transmitters, MR601 must be rebound to change Selecta switch position.
+Multi-Select can be enabled by programming so that ##RX# may be bound to multiple Selecta positions on the same transmitter.
+This is useful where 2 locos are to be run either separately or coupled together. - 4 pre-installed configurations providing a usable set of receiver output to transmitter control mappings see Configurations (end of document). - Most pre-installed configurations provide auto-switched front and rear LED lights on P1 and P2 or F1 and F2 - The receiver on-board LED can be repeated to any non-servo output (this is called the LED2 function).
 The default for LED2 is on P1. - Cruise control is enabled by default the motor keeps running if the transmitter signal is temporarily lost.
-This can be disabled using a power-on configuration change or by programming. - All functionality may be configured by programming using a suitable transmitter (most Micron tx or a stick type model aircraft tx).
+This can be disabled using a power-on configuration change or by programming. - A rich set of features are available to extend MR601 functionality.
+These include: ESC behaviour; servo output, momentary, latching and repeated on/off output; automation (e.g. station stop). - All functionality may be configured by programming using a suitable transmitter (most Micron tx or a stick type model aircraft tx).